 Conserving all carbon-dense primary ecosystems, and in particular all remaining primary forest - boreal, temperate, and tropical - is critical to climate mitigation efforts, as they store far more carbon compared with harvested forests or plantations.
-Primary forests provide the reference condition for assessing change in ecosystem function in the past, as well as potential gains in the future.
+Primary forests represent the highest level of ecosystem integrity along a continuum that reflects degradation from human activities from minimal to severe.
+Primary forests thus provide the reference condition for assessing change in ecosystem function in the past, as well as potential gains in the future.
 Patterns of biodiversity that evolve naturally or under indigenous stewardship comprise the most stable and resilient ecosystems and, within system limits, provide resistance to threats that are increasing with climate change such as pests, disease, drought, floods and fire.
 Thus, the carbon stored in ecosystems with higher levels of integrity is more stable and resilient.

-A better understanding of the essential role of primary forests in regulating the global climate is needed.
-So too is better quantification of the size of the mitigation opportunity associated with ecosystem-based removals.
-Both factors could help accelerate transformative change.
+A better understanding of the essential role provided by primary forests in both global climate systems and mitigation opportunities would accelerate transformative change in conservation management of forests, based on recognition of the carbon retention value and the provision of a wide range of other ecosystem functions and services provided by these irreplaceable ecosystems.
 So too would an understanding of the importance of the stability, resilience and adaptive capacity of ecosystems for their persistence in a warming climate.
 Protecting the remaining primary forests and engaging in large-scale ecological restoration of degraded forests is essential to solving the overlapping biodiversity, climate change, social justice, and zoonotic disease crises.

-Key factors to achieve transformation include: reforming the rules for carbon accounting; prioritizing forest mitigation actions; identifying and appropriately recognizing multiple ecosystem functions and services; reducing the risk of loss of carbon stocks due to disturbance events by improving the integrity of forest ecosystems; and reforming policies and practices of governments, businesses and communities to promote synergistic and holistic solutions that foster socioecological resilience.
+Key factors to achieve transformation include: reforming the rules for carbon accounting; prioritizing forest mitigation actions; identifying and appropriately recognizing the multiple ecosystem functions and services; reducing the risk of loss of carbon stocks due to disturbance events by improving the integrity of forest ecosystems; and reforming policies and practices of governments, businesses and communities to promote synergistic and holistic solutions that foster socioecological resilience.